queenfarah/MW-code-differently-25-q1/lesson_00/Bryana Singleton-Barnhart/Bryana Singleton-Barnhart's README.md

-# How to be work with Bryana:
+# How to work with Bryana:

 ### When do I like to take meetings: